 Since her passing, Rachel’s life and heroism have been honoured in various special ways.
 She was posthumously awarded the Certificate of Merit from the Vancouver Police Department, as well as the Governor General’s Medal of Bravery.

-Rachel was widely known in the skateboarding community throughout the Lower Mainland, and so the City of North Vancouver paid tribute to her life by creating a special “Random Acts of Kindness Pathway” at the Lonsdale Skate Park.
+Rachel was widely known in the skateboarding community in the Lower Mainland, and so the City of North Vancouver paid tribute to her life by creating a memorial bench carved from granite for their skate park.
 A memorial tree was planted in 2005 at the J.F.K.
-Memorial Forest in Jerusalem, as well as a giant red cedar at Lynn Park in North Vancouver.
+Memorial Forest in Jerusalem.

 Rachel Davis Fund Established